microsoft/oxa-tools/README.md

 ### Server Requirements
 The following server requirements will be fine for supporting hundreds of registered students on a single server.

-Note: This will run MySQL, Memcache, Mongo, nginx, and all of the Open edX services (LMS, Studio, Forums, ORA, etc) on a single server.
+Note: This will run MySQL, Memcache, Mongo, Nginx, and all of the Open edX services (LMS, Studio, Forums, ORA, etc) on a single server.
 In production configurations we recommend that these services run on different servers and that a load balancer be used for redundancy.
-Setting up production configurations is beyond the scope of this wiki page.
+Setting up production configurations is beyond the scope of this README.

 * Ubuntu 16.04 amd64 (oraclejdk required).
 It may seem like other versions of Ubuntu will be fine, but they are not.
 Only 16.04 is known to work.
 * Minimum 8GB of memory